kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 While TwentyThirteen does load jQuery after the default install, TwentyTwelve does not.
 As I was working with TwentyTwelve, I would need to bring jQuery into the site somehow and would want to do so with RequireJS.

 This is where the problems started...

-As an example, I have a RequireJS module that processes form submissions using `jQuery.ajax()`.
-To get it working on my site, I first need to call RequireJS on my page and pass it a set of configurations to perform certain tasks.
-Next, I need to write out the modules and their dependencies.

-If my entire site only utilized a small unit of JS code, I would put it in a `main.js` along with all its dependency mappings, ignoring the config process.
-But as I have multiple units of JS doing different things, it makes sense to put the form validation code and its single dependency (jQuery) in it's own module and place just the configs in `main.js`.

-So `main.js` goes into the `scripts` folder and looks like this:

-{% prism javascript %}
-requirejs.config({

-  baseUrl: "/jsBuildOut",

-  deps: ["form"],

-  paths: {
-    jquery: "libs/jquery.min"
-  }

-});
-{% endprism %}